Normal mode

 • O open a new line above the current line and change to Insert mode

-• s delete character under the cursor and change to Insert mode
+• s delete the character under the cursor and change to Insert mode

 • S delete the current line and change to Insert mode